-The end of summer is the time when most people get reacquainted with their calendars.
-Whether you use an phone app or kick it old school with a paper planner, here are 5 ways you can use your calendar with immigrant friends in mind.
+Whether you use a phone app or kick it old school with a paper planner, here are 5 ways you can use your calendar with immigrant friends in mind.

 - Find out the major holidays in your immigrant friend’s culture.